Mwaseemzakir/.NetTipsByWaseem/README.md

 ![31](https://user-images.githubusercontent.com/44539744/215843344-2991a7af-1b6f-4b85-b040-f5c94fe22183.PNG)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Episode 32 : How to read values from appsetting.json through IOptions
+# Episode 32 : How to read values from appsetting.json through IOptions and apply validation on it

 🎯 𝐒𝐭𝐞𝐩 𝟏 : Define your properties in key-value format in json file.